aliazizi77/electrosmart-intial-theme/README.md

+this rep forked from [Start Bootstrap - Coming Soon](https://startbootstrap.com/themes/coming-soon/) This template has been edited for a small business temporary website.
+This business operates in the field of IoT.
 # [Start Bootstrap - Coming Soon](https://startbootstrap.com/themes/coming-soon/)

 [Coming Soon](https://startbootstrap.com/themes/coming-soon/) is a simple coming soon theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a background video with a mobile background image fallback.